MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/configuration.en.md

 ## Introduction

-From Mercado Pago's backoffice you are able to configure both your merchant IDs and commercial agreements with acquirers or issuers in case of promotions.
+From Mercado Libre's backoffice you are able to configure both your merchant IDs and commercial agreements with acquirers or issuers in case of promotions.

 To do this, please visit the _Configuración_ section: